 ARTIST BIO

-Megan Cary was born in Bowling Green, KY, and lives in Seattle, WA and produces her latest work under the alias "Meat."
-She has been an Interior Designer with IKEA since 2023 and currently holds bachelor's degrees in both Architectural Science and Visual Studies from Western Kentucky University.
-She's obsessed with anachronism, hauntology, and all things related to legacy media.
-While her early work responded to natural cycles, her contemporary work responds to a perceived loss of identity and the replacement of authenticity with artificiality.
+Megan Cary was born in Bowling Green, KY, and lives in Seattle, WA and produces their latest work under the alias "Meat."
+They are currently working on their architect licensure and hold bachelor's degrees in both Architectural Science and Visual Studies from Western Kentucky University.
+Megan is obsessed with anachronism, hauntology, and all things related to legacy media.
+While her early work responded to natural cycles, her contemporary work seeks to celebrate the rich history of craftsmanship with a flair of odd-ball whimsy.

 Megan’s work has been featured in juried shows and club events through WKU and the League of Sculptors respectively.
 She has created installation art pieces on WKU's campus and at the Downing Museum and Baker Arboretum.
 In 2018, her collaborative short film titled “The Thang” was featured at the ‘Nightmares Film Fest’ in Columbus, Ohio.